Newnham

 The level of cultural diversity witnessed in Newnham was found to be above average when compared nationally for a number of language and cultural background related metrics

-Newnham's population was found to be more culturally diverse than most local markets, with 29.0% born overseas and 26.7% speaking a language other than English at home.
-Christianity was the predominant religion in Newnham, comprising 40.5% of its population.
-Notably, the 'Other' religious category comprised 3.3% of Newnham's population, compared to just 0.7% across the rest of Tasmania.
+Newnham has a higher cultural diversity than most local markets, with 29.0% of its population born overseas and 26.7% speaking a language other than English at home.
+Christianity is the predominant religion in Newnham, accounting for 40.5% of its people.
+Notably, the category 'Other' comprises 3.3% of Newnham's population, compared to 0.7% across Regional Tas.

 Frequently Asked Questions - Diversity